-Rebecca is an award winning artist and has had several successful local exhibits of her artwork and is a member of Art Cellar Gallery in nearby Greenville SC.
+Rebecca is an award-winning artist and has had several successful local exhibits of her artwork and is a member of the Art Cellar Gallery in nearby Greenville SC.
 She has also had several pieces juried into regional art exhibits.
 Her website www.comfinder.com/rebecca-cook

 10th Place - Darlene Kaplan - "Peony & Birds"

 “Many years were spent painting realism in oils before making the change to oriental brush painting.
 Studying martial arts/Tai Chi’ for years inspired me to try this medium, which I fell in love with right away.
 The calming effect of grinding the ink before painting, the energy that is put into throwing ink on paper is just the greatest of pleasures that only this style of art allows me to feel.”

 “While growing up in the country in Tennessee all my spare time was spent walking in the woods searching out bugs, plants and anything else that was alive.
 Those childhood days spent with nature is brought alive every time I put a brush stroke down on paper.
 All of my paintings are derived from nature resulting in a fresh, lively artwork.”

 “You will surround yourself with paintings that are from the very simple, elegant brush stroke of the bamboo orchid to the complicated soothing landscapes that your eyes can take a journey up into the mountains and off into the mist before returning home.”